-FIM 211, 212, 213: Screenwriting Workshop (6 credits)
+FIM 211, 212, 213: Screenwriting Workshop (2 credits each for 211 and 212; 1 credit for 213)

 The second-year screenwriting curriculum gives the student the opportunity to further develop his/her screenwriting skills.
 In addition to reinforcing the concepts introduced in Year One concerning character, conflict, setting, dialogue and visual storytelling, there will be new explorations of genre, climaxes and resolutions, the controlling idea and an introduction of traditional three-act structure.
-Great emphasis will be placed on rewriting, and writing the short film.
-Students will work on scripts for the 10-minute digital video shot in FIM 250.
+Emphasis will be placed on writing the short film, rewriting techniques, and initial explorations of feature screenplay structure.
+Students will work on scripts for the 10-minute digital video shot in the spring term.
+FIM 211 is required for students who wish to be considered for the screenwriting discipline.

-FIM 221, 222: Directing Workshop (4 credits)
+FIM 221, 222, 223: Directing Workshop (1-2 credits each term)